Easy Ramen Noodle Recipe

-- Remove the noodles from the ramen packages and soak in a bowl of hot water while you are preparing everything else.
-Discard the spice packet that comes with the noodles, you won't be needing it.
+- Remove the noodles from the package and soak in a bowl of hot water while you are preparing everything else.

-- Add the soy sauce, cornstarch, rice vinegar, brown sugar, garlic, ginger and chicken stock in a bowl and whisk to combine.
+- Add the soy sauce, cornstarch, rice vinegar, brown sugar, garlic, ginger, chili paste, and chicken stock to a bowl and whisk to combine.
 Set the sauce aside.

-- In a large saucepan or wok over med-high heat, add the oil and chicken to cook through.
-Once the chicken is fully cooked, remove from the pan in a small bowl and set aside.
+- In a large saucepan or pot over med-high heat, add the oil and chicken and stir together.
+Once the chicken is fully cooked, remove it from the pan in a small bowl and set aside.